pornin/crrl/README.md

     supported.
 The `p256::Scalar` type implements the corresponding scalars (integers modulo the curve order).

+  - Type `secp256k1::Point` provides generic group operations in the secp256k1 curve (aka "the Bitcoin curve").
+ECDSA signatures are supported.
+The `secp256k1::Scalar` type implements the corresponding scalars (integers modulo the curve order).
+The GLV endomorphism is leveraged to speed-up point multiplication (key exchange) and signature verification.

+  - Types `jq255e::Point` and `jq255s::Point` implement the [double-odd
+    curves](https://doubleodd.group/) jq255e and jq255s (along with the
+    corresponding scalar types `jq255e::Scalar` and `jq255s::Scalar`).
+    Key exchange and Schnorr signatures are implemented.
+These curves provide a prime-order group abstraction, similar to Ristretto255, but with somewhat better performance at the same security level.
+    Moreover, the relevant signatures are both shorter (48 bytes instead of 64) and faster than the usual Ed25519 signatures.

   - Function `x25519::x25519()` implements the [X25519 function](https://datatracker.ietf.org/doc/html/rfc7748#section-5).
     An optimized `x25519::x2559_base()` function is provided when X25519 is applied to the conventional base point.

-Type `GF255` and `ModInt256` have a 32-bit and a 64-bit implementations
+Types `GF255` and `ModInt256` have a 32-bit and a 64-bit implementations
 each.
 The code is portable (it was tested on 32-bit and 64-bit x86, and 64-bit aarch64).
 Performance is quite decent; e.g. Ed25519 signatures
 are computed in about 51500 cycles, and verified in about 114000 cycles,